-If you have a final care order and a placement order, this means your child is being placed for adoption.
-A placement order is made at the end of care proceedings alongside a care order, and this gives a Local Authority permission to place a child with prospective adopters.
-For some children that process is quick, especially if the child is a baby but for others the process can take much longer.
+If you have a final care order and a placement order, your child will be placed for adoption.
+A placement order is made at the end of care proceedings alongside a care order, and this gives a ocal authority permission to place a child with prospective adopters.
+For some children that process is quick, especially if the child is a baby, but for others the process can take much longer.
 Your child will stay in foster care while waiting to be placed with prospective adopters (unless that has already happened during the proceedings).

 - Your child has not yet been placed for adoption.

 After a child has been with prospective adopters for some time, they will apply for an adoption order.
 When this application is made, both birth parents will be informed.
 At this point you have an opportunity to ask the court to consider that you have made sufficient changes to prevent the adoption order being made.
-You do not have an automatic right to oppose an adoption order and you have to ask permission to do so from the Judge under Section 47 (7) of the Adoption and Children’s Act 2002 (ADD ENDNOTE).
-That permission is rarely granted because the Judge has to first consider what changes have occurred.
-If permission is given to appeal, then you can apply for means and merit legal aid application but again, this is not always granted, and you might find yourself representing yourself.
+You do not have an automatic right to oppose an adoption order and you have to ask permission to do so from the judge under Section 47 (7) of the Adoption and Children’s Act 2002 (ADD ENDNOTE).
+That permission is rarely granted because the judge has to first consider what changes have occurred.
+If permission is given to appeal, then you can apply for means and merit legal aid but again, this is not always granted, and you might find yourself representing yourself.

 Post adoption contact